 Pos.
 Rider Num Nation Team Constructor Time/Gap

-1 Brabec Ricky USA Monster Energy Honda Team Honda 3:30'32
+1 Brabec Ricky USA Monster Energy Honda HRC Honda 3:30'32

 2 Bühler Sebastian POR Hero Motorsports Team Rally Hero +2'04